MonkeyD-IchiJou/LunaProject/README.md

 For windows and android only

 # Building
-all the source codes, external libraries and mk files are in the repo.
+all the source codes, external libraries and android mk files are in the repo.

 # Visual Studio
 - In order to build in debug mode, you may need to download and install the latest VulkanSDK from https://vulkan.lunarg.com/